 That’s why Linda Campbell and Jim McDermott, who are both deaf, decided to co-produce a documentary film to highlight that story.

 ‘Halifax Explosion: The Deaf Experience’ should be ready for viewing in time for the 100-year commemoration of the event on Dec.
 6, 2017.

 “Nova Scotia actually has a long history of inclusiveness when it comes to the deaf community and our allies,” explained Linda Campbell.

 “Upon learning that the deaf community’s experiences during the Halifax Explosion is so poorly documented despite a wealth of books, movies and published stories about this important event, we felt it was necessary to preserve some of those stories for sharing.”

-The couple are fundraising to make the film (email Deaf.Halifax.Explosion@gmail.com if you’d like to help support it).
+The producers are fundraising to make the film (email Deaf.Halifax.Explosion@gmail.com if you’d like to help support it).

 Read more here.